SuixueWang/MMAE-HIMO/README.md

-### HIMOP: Histopathological Image and Multi-omics Pre-training for Hepatocellular Carcinoma Survival Prediction
+### MMAE-HIMO: A Multimodal Masked Autoencoder Fusing Histopathological Image and Multi-omics for Hepatocellular Carcinoma Survival Prediction

-This is a PyTorch implementation of the [HIMOP paper]() under Linux with GPU NVIDIA A100 80GB.
+This is a PyTorch implementation of the [MMAE-HIMO paper]() under Linux with GPU NVIDIA A100 80GB.

 ### Requirements
 - pytorch 1.8.0+cu111